Emergence of Cascading Flat Bands in Breathing Superlattices

-To gain a deep insight for the flat bands, we project the TB Hamiltonian onto the truncated plane wave basis \cite{RN596}, and obtain the following effective CM Hamiltonian near the $\Gamma$ valley (see Supplementary S1 for deviation of CM):

-where $m^*=t_0/a_0^2$ is the effective mass at $\Gamma$, $q$ is the wave vector, $Q_n=nq_0$ with $q_0=2\pi/Na_0$ is the $n$th reciprocal lattice site, $ \hat b_n^\dagger(q)=\sum_{Ii} e^{i(q+Q_n)R_{Ii} } \hat c^\dagger_{Ii}$.
-The first term in Eq. (\ref{eq:BM-hami}) determinates the dispersion of the $n$th folded subband, $w_s$ ($s=1,2,\cdots$) denotes the interband scattering between the $n$th and $(n+s)$th subbands.
-At large $N$, the scattering strength $w_s$ becomes independent from the momentum.
-At certain values of $\delta$, $w_s$ dominates $(q+Q_n)^2/2m^*$ terms when $n<M$, resulting in $M$ flat bands (See Microscopic mechanism for detailed explanation).
-The CM band structures presented in Fig. \ref{fig:bandstructure}(a) show excellent agreement with TB, confirming the existence of flat bands in breathing superlattices.
-In real space, the interband scattering process leads to destructive interference of light in one of the sublattices, demonstrating the localization nature of flat bands modes.
-The viewpoint of CM clarifies the origin of flat bands from the momentum-independent interband scatterings, especially in large $N$.
-Notice that Eq. (\ref{eq:BM-hami}) is a 1D version of the Bistritzer-MacDonald model describing twisted transition metal dichalcogenides (tTMDs) at $\Gamma$ \cite{RN312,RN441}.
-Similar results can be obtained by projecting the Maxwell equation into the plane wave basis directly (see Method at section Effective model).
-As we will show below, flat bands physics can be enriched by higher dimensional topology when go beyond this effective mass CM model.
+where $m^*$ is the effective mass at $\Gamma$, $q \in (-q_0/2,q_0/2]$ is the wave vector in the Brillouin zone, $Q_n=nq_0$ with $q_0=2\pi/Na_0$ is the $n$th reciprocal lattice site, $ \hat b_n^\dagger(q)=\sum_{Ii} e^{i(q+Q_n)R_{Ii} } \hat c^\dagger_{Ii}$.
+The first term in Eq. (\ref{eq:BM-hami}) describes the dispersion of the $n$th folded subband, $w_s$ denotes the interband scattering between the $n$th and $(n+s)$th subbands.
+At large $N$, the scattering strength $w_s$ dominates the $n$th subband dispersion (See Supplementary \cite{SI} S1), resulting in the $n$th flat band, As shown in Fig. \ref{fig:bandstructure}(a, b), TB and CM bands show two well-separated perfect flat bands below the dispersive bands at $N=14$ .